sonyxperiadev/ave/_sources/faq/new_equipment.txt

 API Documentation
 -----------------
-API's must be documented in dedicated files under the Git tree's ``docs/`` folder and must be written in reStructuredText.
+API's must be documented in dedicated files under the module tree's ``docs/`` folder and must be written in reStructuredText.
 Do *not* generate doc strings from source code comments.
 There are several examples to download and take guidance from.

-To include the new documents in the user's guide, download and patch the Git ``semctools/ave/documentation``:
+To include the new documents in the user's guide, patch the module ``ave/documentation``:

 * Create a symlink that points to the new module's root directory (which must be "neighbours" with the documentation tree in a common superdirectory).